SCBB-LAB/DeepPlnc/README.md

 #### 3.2.
 File description

-In the parent directory, you will find a collection of files that are described below.
+In the parent directory, you will find a collection of files that are described below:

 1. **`DeepPlnc.sh`** = Complete execution script.
 2. **`DeepPlnc.py`** = Python script for detecting lncRNAs from sequences provided.